useScrollHide

 return showScroll }, [])

-import { useRef, useLayoutEffect, type CSSProperties } from 'react'
+return elementRef}import { useRef, useLayoutEffect, type CSSProperties } from 'react'

 export function useScrollHide<ElementType extends HTMLElement>() { const elementRef = useRef<ElementType>(null) const defaultStyle = useRef<Required<Pick<CSSProperties, 'overflow'>>>({ overflow: 'auto' })